-(Partial, sung by Lady Catherine DeBourgh)
+(Click song title above to hear it sung by Lady Catherine DeBourgh)

 The bossy Lady Catherine is even more pompous than her sycophant, Mr. Collins, whom she has invited to dinner along with his wife and Elizabeth.
 Noting the attentions of her nephew Darcy to Elizabeth, she holds forth even more obnoxiously.

 Elizabeth expresses her shock and anger to her friend, Charlotte, that Darcy had the nerve to propose to her, even while insulting her family and destroying her dear sister’s hope for happiness.
-Yet, between rantings emerges her irrepressible ambivalence, evidence of even deeper feelings of caring for this exasperatingly complicated man.
+Yet, between rantings emerges her irrepressible ambivalence, evidence of even deeper feelings of caring for this exasperatingly complicated man